 Ian Martin Group is proud to announce today that for the second year in a row, both Ian Martin Group and 500 Staffing have been named as one of Inavero’s 2014 Best of Staffing® Award winners for both Best Client Service and Best Job Candidate Experience.
 Presented in partnership with CareerBuilder, the fifth annual Best of Staffing Award provides the only statistically valid and objective service quality benchmarks in the industry, revealing which staffing agencies are delivering the highest satisfaction levels to their clients and the permanent and temporary employees for whom they find jobs.
 Yet again, this year’s award outcome highlights a growing divide among the industry’s leaders and laggards, and identifies Ian Martin as one of the best staffing agencies for companies and job candidates to call when they are in need.

-If you are (or have ever been) in the process of applying for work, chances are you’re familiar with that feeling of uncertainty that descends when you hit the submit button.
+If you are (or have ever been) in the process of applying for work, chances are you’re familiar with “the resume black hole” – that feeling of uncertainty that descends when you hit the submit button.

 We hear you.

 That’s why in 2013 when we first came across the statistic that 75% of workers applying to jobs didn’t ever hear back from the employer, we decided it was time to do things a little differently.
 Our goal wasn’t just to establish a better sense of connection with the 120,000 applicants who apply for positions with Ian Martin each year.
 We wanted to do it in a way that would give applicants who express an interest in working with us a real sense of who we are as a company, and an opportunity to join our mission.